Assess your practices

 Plan for improving practices

 As part of your SPM plan, create a timeline for each step of the implementation process, and detail which staff are in charge of specific deliverables.
-Include a budget for SPM activities within your institution’s operational budget to ensure that other institutional priorities will not delay execution of the plan.
+Include a budget for SPM activities within your provider's operational budget to ensure that other institutional priorities will not delay execution of the plan.